k-chop/tfc-waila-plugin/README.md

-Waila plugin for TerraFirmaCraft
+Additional Waila plugin for TerraFirmaCraft
 ================================
 **Latest version: 0.4.1 (TFC 0.79.25 compatible)**

-**TFC already have official waila suport**, and this plugin add a tiny little bit more waila support for TFC TileEntities.
+**TFC already has official waila suport**, so **YOU DO NOT NEED TO INSTALL THIS PLUGIN!!!**

+However, this plugin adds a tiny little bit more waila support for TFC TileEntities.
+If you need additional features below, install this plugin :)

 This plugin supports: